Is Solar Worth It in Indiana? (2022 Homeowner's Guide)

 Frequently Asked Questions

 The EcoWatch team is pleased to get questions regularly from Indiana homeowners wondering if solar is right for them.
 Below are some of the questions we see most often, along with our responses.
+If you have specific questions that aren’t answered here, reach out to our team of solar experts at firstname.lastname@example.org.

 The answer to this question will depend on a number of factors specific to your home, including your average monthly energy bills, your roof orientation and size, the energy efficiency of your home, the net metering program offered by your utility company, and much more.
 Most Indiana residents find that their systems pay for themselves within around 12 years, with any time between 9 years and 15 years being normal.